 As previously noted, D.19-12-021 required CalMTA to include in its ABAL a report and recommendations on the ABAL by the MTAB members.
-The recommendations made by MTAB members do not preclude members or the organizations they represent from taking a different position during the CPUC's public process to approve the ABAL.
-After full review of the budget and accompanying advice letter language, MTAB members recommended that the CPUC approve this ABAL on a vote of eight MTAB members "in support," and no MTAB members "not in support."
-The ninth MTAB member is the CPUC Contract Manager, who is a non-voting member.
+The recommendations shown below from the June 30 MTAB meeting do not preclude members or the organizations they represent from taking a different position during the CPUC's public process to approve the ABAL.

+After full review of the budget and accompanying advice letter language, MTAB members recommended at the June 30 MTAB meeting that the CPUC approve this ABAL on a vote of ## (yes)-## (no). # members abstained.